Divija133/ci-cd-jenkins/README.md

-# Jenkins pipeline using gitops workflow
+# Accessing application using gitops workflow

 1. Log in to Docker Hub